University of Illinois Chicago

 At UIC, renowned researchers lead programs that affect the way we live

-Broad-ranging research initiatives at the University of Illinois at Chicago encourage a level of collaboration within and across disciplines.
+Broad-ranging research initiatives at the University of Illinois Chicago encourage a level of collaboration within and across disciplines.
 These powerful partnerships lead to new worlds in computer science, sustainability, bioengineering, health sciences, psychology and education.

 Urban school systems face unique challenges, often with limited funding.
 Education researchers at UIC focus on making Chicago schools more effective while designing national models for training urban educators.

-Urban Education Leadership is a doctoral program that produces principals who transform urban schools.
+The Center for Urban Education Leadership is a doctoral program that produces principals who transform urban schools.
 Principals and assistant principals are recruited into this program, where they reach their full potential with coaching by UIC faculty who are former principals.